Communication and Collaboration

 Google groups is a Google app available to us that allows for easy sharing of files, messages, and online discussions.

-Google Hangouts is a video call application that is free up to XX number of participants per hangout.
+Google Hangouts is a video call application that is free up to 10 participants per hangout.
 Hangouts has screen sharing and recording capabilities.